Automated data validation: an industrial experience report: Discussion of tests' properties

-\subsubsection{Root causes of test cases' failures}
+\subsection{Root causes of test cases' failures}

 As mentioned at the beginning of Section~\ref{sec:tests}, not every test failure will lead to exposure of a data defect.
 Instead, a failure suggests that a new vintage is different from the old one in some unexpected way, and that a tester should take a close look at the failure.
 For the tests operating at a particular hierarchy level (i.e., those discussed in Sections~\ref{sec:na-test},~\ref{sec:p-test}, and~\ref{sec:hybrid-test}), a good starting point of an investigation is a review of data transformation procedures for a particular variable and level of hierarchy for which the test case failed.
 In the case of the test discussed in Section~\ref{sec:pair-cor} (examining adjacent levels of hierarchy), the problem typically is associated with data transformation procedures for one of these levels.
 The root cause of a failure of the test described in Section~\ref{sec:ranking-test} often resides in the general procedure that touches multiple levels of the hierarchy of the variable under investigation.

 The tests discussed in Section~\ref{sec:diff-test} operate at an even lower level of granularity (as they deal with potentially missing variables or observations).
 While removal or addition of variables is not uncommon, sometimes an analyst renames a variable by mistake, which often ends up being the root cause for the variable to appear in the report of this test.
-If the datasets have significantly different number of observations, it may be caused by datasets truncation or data corruption.
+If the datasets have a significantly different number of observations, it may be caused by datasets truncation or data corruption.
 A failure of the final metadata-related test, discussed in Section \ref{sec:disc_cnt}, may indicate corruption of the values in the `Key' or `Hierarchy Level' columns.

-\subsubsection{Predictive power of tests}
+\subsection{Predictive power of tests}

 As discussed above, not every failure of a test ``translates'' into an actual defect.
-However, anecdotally, EA data scientists observed that higher-order tests described in Sections~\ref{sec:hybrid-test} and~\ref{sec:ranking-test} yield the lowest number of false alerts, followed by the correlation-related tests in Sections~\ref{sec:cor} and~\ref{sec:pair-cor}.
+However, anecdotally, we observed that higher-order tests described in Sections~\ref{sec:hybrid-test} and~\ref{sec:ranking-test} yield the lowest number of false alerts~\footnote{We believe that these two tests will also help to mitigate the multiple comparisons problem~\cite{Gelman2012Why} because we are more interested in the observations that trigger multiple test failures in these two tests.}, followed by the correlation-related tests in Sections~\ref{sec:cor} and~\ref{sec:pair-cor}.